karansin11/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-# Project 1 : Market research analysis on condominium market in GTA | Self-guided project
+# Project 1 : Market research analysis on condominium market in GTA
 Project Description: Developed a web-scraping model to extract listings data from a popular real estate website, Condos.ca (using Selenium API and BeautifulSoup in Python) to perform real estate market research

 Acitivites/: